chinmayarvind23/AIvaluate/design-plan.md

 The Assignment entity stores data of assignments created by instructors
 ###### Attribute
 - assignmentId: the primary key that identifies each assignment
-- percentageAssignmentGrade: a percentage grade assigned to the assignment
+- courseId: a foreign key to specify which course the assignment belongs to
 - dueDate: the due date of an assignment
 - assignmentKey: the correct answers of an assignment
+- maxAssignmentGrade: the max number grade one can obtain
+- description: specifies the requirement or the content of the assignment
 #### StudentFeedback
 ###### Purpose
 The StudentFeedback table stores data of AI's feedback and instructor's feedback in regards to the student's assignment submission.